vinniefalco/LuaBridge/README.md

 LuaBridge supports a "shared lifetime" model: dynamically allocated and reference counted objects whose ownership is shared by both Lua and C++.
 The object remains in existence until there are no remaining C++ or Lua references, and Lua performs its usual garbage collection cycle.

-LuaBridge comes with a few varieties of containers that support this shared lifetime model, or you can use your own (subject to some restrictions).

-Mixing object lifetime models is entirely possible, subject to the usual caveats of holding references to objects which could get deleted.
-For example, C++ can be called from Lua with a pointer to an object of class type; the function can modify the object or call non-const data members.
-These modifications are visible to Lua (since they both refer to the same object).
+A container is recognized by a specialization of the `ContainerTraits` template class.
+LuaBridge will automatically recognize when a data type is a container when the correspoding specialization is present.
+Two styles of containers come with LuaBridge, including the necessary specializations:

 ### `RefCountedObjectPtr`

 This is an intrusive style container.
-Your existing class declaration must be changed to be also derived from RefCountedObject.
-Given class T, derived from RefCountedObject, the container RefCountedObjectPtr <T> may be used.
+Your existing class declaration must be changed to be also derived from `RefCountedObject`.
+Given `class T`, derived from `RefCountedObject`, the container `RefCountedObjectPtr <T>` may be used.
+In order for reference counts to be maintained properly, all C++ code must store a container instead of the pointer.
+This is similar in style to `std::shared_ptr` although there are slight differences.
+For example:

+    // A is reference counted.
+    struct A : public RefCountedObject
+    {
+      void foo () { }
+    };

+    struct B
+    {
+      RefCountedObjectPtr <A> a; // holds a reference to A };

+    void bar (RefCountedObjectPtr <A> a)
+    {
+      a->foo ();
+    }

-### `shared_ptr`
+### `RefCountedPtr`

 This is a non intrusive reference counted pointer.
 The reference counts are kept in a global hash table, which does incur a small performance penalty.
 However, it does not require changing any already existing class declarations.
+This is especially useful when the classes to be registered come from a third party library and cannot be modified.
+To use it, simply wrap all pointers to class objects with the container instead:

+    struct A
+    {
+      void foo () { }
+    };

+    struct B
+    {
+      RefCountedPtr <A> a;
+    };

+    RefCountedPtr <A> createA ()
+    {
+      return new A;
+    }

+    void bar (RefCountedPtr <A> a)
+    {
+      a->foo ();
+    }

+    void callFoo ()
+    {
+      bar (createA ());

+      // The created A will be destroyed
+      // when we leave this scope
+    }

 ### Custom Containers